 Website Fellowship Denver Church

-The Children and Family Ministry Director of the North Metro Congregation will work alongside current FDC North Metro pastors to gather and launch the congregation in August 2022.
-After launch, the CFM Director will be the primary leader of Sunday environments for children and special programming for families.
+The Children and Family Ministry Director of the North Metro Congregation will work alongside FDC North Metro pastors, and will be the primary leader of Sunday environments for children and special programming for families.

-The North Metro area is located 25-30 minutes from Fellowship Denver’s current South Broadway congregation and includes the communities of Wheat Ridge, Arvada, Westminster, Thornton and Broomfield.
+The North Metro area is located 25-30 minutes from Fellowship Denver’s original congregation on South Broadway and includes the communities of Wheat Ridge, Arvada, Westminster, Thornton and Broomfield.
 It is home to people who work in Denver and Boulder and is a mix of established families and newer, younger residents.

-Fellowship Denver Church has a thriving ministry to children and families at its current South Broadway location.
-The North Metro CFM will utilize the same philosophy of ministry and processes that have been developed at South Broadway.
-We envision this ministry starting off with 50-60 children between the ages of 6 months to 10 years.
-The North Metro CFM Director would work closely with and be trained by the South Broadway CFM Director.
+Fellowship Denver Church has a thriving ministry to children and families at its South Broadway location.
+The North Metro CFM utilizes the same philosophy of ministry and processes that have been developed at South Broadway.
+We have approximately 50-60 children between the ages of 6 months to 10 years participating in our ministry.
+The North Metro CFM Director will work closely with and be trained by the South Broadway CFM Director.
 They will receive support in curriculum resources and volunteer best-practices.

-The congregation will be part of the larger Fellowship Denver Church (“one church, two congregations”).
+The congregation is part of the larger Fellowship Denver Church (“one church, two congregations”).
 However, since this is a new congregation it is helpful to think of this role as having some “start-up” characteristics.
-Therefore, the CFM Director’s job responsibilities can be broken down into two phases: pre-launch and post-launch.

 Children and Family Ministry Team

-- Recruit and oversee the CFM leadership team at North Metro
+- Oversight of the CFM leadership team at North Metro

 - North Metro volunteer recruitment, training and appreciation